 The welcomed invention of the edible ice cream cone around 1900, helped to make sales of frozen ices much more hygienic.

 Are you curious what the hokey pokey frozen treat tasted like?
-Above, you'll find a "commercial" hokey pokey ice cream recipe from the 1890s for making hokey pokey, so you can capture the authentic taste of this historical ice cream.
+Above, you'll find a "commercial" hokey pokey ice cream recipe from the 1890s, so you can capture the authentic taste of this historical ice cream.
 It's a real conversation piece when served to friends.